RGonzLin/RAGamuffin/README.md

 * `/minscore`: Change the minimum cosine similarity (from -1 to most dissimilar to 1 for most similar) score to retrieve a document (0.0 by default).
 * `/ragdocsoff`: Disable printing the names of the documents used for RAG (ON by default).
 * `/ragdocson`: Enable printing the names of the documents used for RAG.

+An important detail: **Be patient!** Only full responses are shown; they are not streamed word-by-word as you may be used to.

 ## The models
 As previously mentioned, the default models are `llama3`(8B) for the LLM, and `all-minilm` (23M) for the embedding model.
 This are generally good choices, but you might consider some other models depending on your specific needs: